k5origin/VK_loadouts/readme.md

 BASED ON VK_INTERIORS BY TheGamerRespow WITH MODIFICATIONS BY Flatracer

-CURRENTLY UNFINISHED - For now, the loadouts are hardcoded into the script itself
+CURRENTLY UNFINISHED - For now, components are applied to all weapons.
+This may lead to some weapons getting components you didn't want (such as a pistol flashlight going to the AP pistol)

 This script lets you place markers at designated loctions where players can restock ammo or choose from customizable weapons loadouts.